 Erasing the background behind text-based playing techniques.
 When a playing technique crosses a barline, it can be useful to erase the background around the playing technique to make it easier to read.
 To allow this, a new Erase background property has been added to the Playing Techniques group in the Properties panel, which appears only in Engrave mode.
-The default amount of padding around the playing technique is determined by the new Padding around playing technique with erased background option on the Playing Techniques page of Engraving Options, and can be overridden for an individual playing technique by activating the Erasure padding properties.
+The default amount of padding around the playing technique with erased background option on the Playing Techniques page of Engraving Options, and can be overridden for an individual playing technique by activating the Erasure padding properties.
 (STEAM-7669)